NNDB

 Executive summary: Higgs boson and Higgs field

 The Standard Model, the sum total of centuries of physicists' work in attempting to understand the universe, remains an unfinished work, but nothing conclusively explains why particles have mass.
 Something must generate the masses of particles, and one explanation was proposed by particle physicist Peter Higgs in 1964.
 Other physicists call it the Higgs field, while Higgs himself calls it "the so-called Higgs field" -- a theoretical area that permeates space and endows all elementary sub-atomic particles with mass through its interactions with them.
-In Standard Model physics, particles are associated with fields -- quarks and leptons make up matter, and vector bosons carry forces -- and the theoretical particle associated with the undiscovered Higgs field is called the Higgs boson (Higgs calls it the scalar boson).
+In Standard Model physics, particles are associated with fields -- quarks and leptons make up matter, and vector bosons carry forces -- and the particle associated with the Higgs field is called the Higgs boson (Higgs calls it the scalar boson).

 Wife: Jody Williamson Higgs (linguist, b.
 1936, dated 1960-62, m.
-1962, div., d.
-2008, two children)
+1962, div.
+1972, d.
+3-Feb-2008, leukemia)

-Son: Christopher Higgs (b. circa 1966)
+Son: Christopher Higgs (computer scientist, b. circa 1966)

-Son: Jonathan Higgs (b. circa 1969
+Son: Jonathan Higgs (musician, b. circa 1969)

 High School: Cotham Grammar School, Bristol, England